 123B.91 School district bus safety responsibilities.

 Subdivision 1.
-Comprehensive policy.
-Each district must develop and implement a comprehensive, written policy governing pupil transportation safety, including transportation of nonpublic school students, when applicable.
-The policy shall, at minimum, contain:
+Comprehensive policy. (a) Each district shall develop and implement a comprehensive, written policy governing pupil transportation safety, including transportation of nonpublic school students, when applicable.
+The policy, at minimum, must contain:

 (1) provisions for appropriate student bus safety training under section 123B.90;